elliotperviz/cmms/qm/2-h/README.md

   Important: For VESTA to recognise the wavefunction files, you must ensure that the file formats are specified correctly (i.e. ending with .cube),

 **Questions**
-- Can you identify the different hydrogen orbitals?
+- Is it possible to match the wavfunction of different bands to the various hydrogen orbitals?
+Further, how close are these orbitals to the real analytical solution?<br>
-- How close are these orbitals (best approximate solution from Kohn-Sham DFT) to the analytically-obtained (from direct solution of the TISE) hydrogen orbitals?
+  [Recall that the wavefunctions we obtain are the best approximate solution from Kohn-Sham DFT.]